phoice/phoice/README.md

-# phoice-core
+# phoice
-core for building voice applications with phoice
+Build voice applications with phoice and PHP